doctest/doctest/doc/markdown/configuration.md

 ### **```DOCTEST_CONFIG_DISABLE```**

-One of the most important configuration option - everything testing-related is removed from the binary - including most of the framework implementation and every test case written anywhere!
+One of the most important configuration options - everything testing-related is removed from the binary - including most of the framework implementation and every test case written anywhere!
 This is one of the most unique features of **doctest**.

 This should be defined globally.